nordic-institute/X-Road/doc/UseCases/uc-ss_x-road_use_case_model_for_security_server_management_1.4_Y-883-4.md

 6. System logs the event “Generate new internal TLS key and certificate” to the audit log.

+7. SS administrator selects to generate a new TLS certificate request.

+8. System prompts for defining a Distinguished name.

+9. SS administrator inserts a Distinguished name.

+10. System prompts a request to download the generated certificate request.

+11. The security server generates a certificate request using the current key and the provided Distinguished Name.

+12. SS administrator downloads and saves the certificate request file to the local file system.

+13. After a Certification Authority has issued a TLS certificate, SS administrator imports and saves the certificate file to the local file system.

 **Extensions**:

 - 3a.
 SS administrator cancels the generating of the new TLS key.